kaaproject/kaa-rfcs/0022/README.md

 <!-- toc -->

+# 22/CAP: Client Authentication Protocol

-# Introduction
+## Introduction

-Client Authentication Protocol (CAP) is designed for authentication services to provide [clients](/0001/README.md#language) authentication interface to other services in the Kaa platform.
+Client Authentication Protocol (CAP) is designed for authentication services to provide [client](/0001/README.md#language) authentication interface to other services in the Kaa platform.

 CAP complies with the [Inter-Service Messaging](/0003/README.md) guidelines.

-# Language
+## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).